-The Mansion Past and Present Tours- offered February thru Mid September
+The Mansion Past and Present Tours Feb-Sept

-The Grand tour will also include a trip to the 3rd floor to see 3 more beautiful and unusual designer bedrooms, the Stetson memorabilia room, the board room, 4 more brilliant bathrooms and the balcony.
+The Grand tour will include a trip to the 3rd floor to see 3 more beautiful and unusual designer bedrooms, the Stetson memorabilia room, the board room, 4 more brilliant bathrooms and the balcony.
 Guests will hear more history, stories and even comments about the Stetson Company's 150th anniversary.
 Ask about the hat on loan - the most expensive hat the Stetson Company now sells, diamonds and all.

 The Mansion is neither a Victorian or Stetson museum.
 It is a private residence.

-Guides will share an intimate history of the Mansion, the Stetsons and the new owners who saved it.
+Knowledgeable and friendly tour guides will lead visitors through the recently restored and updated mansion and school house.
 Guests will see the country's most beautiful and elaborate inlaid parquet floors (16 different patterns) and antique windows with over 10,000 panes of glass.
 This is an all access tour and nothing is marked "private" so the tour includes the private owners quarters as well!
 View magnificently embellished and appointed rooms, hallways and niches of the mansion.
 Visitors will also view the original schoolhouse, which has been converted into a beautiful Zen guest house featuring the original soaring Polynesian ceiling.
-The Grand Tour includes the third floor where guests will see 3 decorated bedrooms and 4 bathrooms, the boardroom and the balcony in the tower room.
+The Grand Tour includes the third floor where guests will see 3 designer decorated bedrooms, 4 bathrooms, the boardroom and the balcony in the tower room.
 A deeper history lesson about the Stetson Hat will be offered in the Stetson memorabilia room,

+Guides will share an intimate history of the Mansion, the Stetsons and share the story about the new owners who saved it.
 Guests will learn about the famed hat maker John B. Stetson and the many famous visitors that he hosted at the estate.
 You will hear about the extensive two year restoration and rebirth of this national historic treasure and about the two men whose passion and dreams enrolled hundreds of manufacturers and artists to make it all happen.

 The Mansion receives no tax dollars or grants to underwrite the admission price.
 There is no photography permitted inside the mansion.We celebrate the mansion's history and present use, including the 150th anniversary of the Stetson Company!